There are many reasons why you should run your business as a Business ‘Ready for Sale’.

 The first is that your business, unlike a job, is an asset.
 And there are many unforeseeable events that may see you need to “get out”.
 By having the business ready for sale, it will mean you’ll get the greatest sale value for the asset you’ve worked so hard to create.

 If (or when) you do decide so sell, you’ll need “history” on your side, and that’s where running the business over the long term “sale ready” is vital.

-You might be wondering what the difference is between running the business in they way you’re doing it now and running it “sale” ready are.
+You might be wondering; what is the difference between how I run the business now, and running it ready for sale?.

 - Are you running more than one business through the same ABN?

-- Are you an entrepreneur sending money on activities that don’t really relate to the business entity they’re allocated to?
+- Are you an entrepreneur spending money on activities that don’t really relate to the business entity they’re allocated to?

 - Are you budgeting and forecasting?
 Are you working with these numbers monthly?

 This is how I run my business (Cloud 9 Bookkeeping), and you might want to consider how you run yours.